zolk/docsify-breeze/docs/getting-started/customization.md

 # Customization

-#> Web components offer native encapsulation of styles but still provide opportunities for customization when needed.
+#> Web components offer native encapsulation of styles but still provide opportunities for customization when needed...

 ## Custom Properties